coffee-cup/ul/README.md

 ## Running

-The compiler can be run against language files to type check them.
-Options can be specified to change the default behaviour.
+The compiler can be run against language files to generate IR code for them.
+By default, IR will be sent to standard out.
+Options can be specified to change the default behaviour, such as specifying a file to output the IR to.

 The built compiler is located in the `bin/` directory.